-The proposed control set integrating four methods were verified by detailed simulations.
-For direct ultracapacitor integration, the control set replaces the SVM block in the induction motor DTC-SVM drive as in Figure 3.
+The proposed control set integrating four methods was verified by detailed simulations.
+For direct ultracapacitor integration, the control set replaces the SVM block in the induction motor DTC-SVM drive as in Fig. 3.
 The simulated motor drive uses scaled down parameters.
-The induction motor has the following parameters shown in Table I. The commanded stator flux is $0.35 \text{ V} \cdot \text{s}$.
+Table I shows the induction motor parameters.
+The commanded stator flux is $0.35\ V\cdot s.$